jjtobin/auto_selfcal/README.md

 Multi-band VLA is supported.
 ALMA spectral scans may work, but have not been thoroughly tested.
 Mosaics have only had limited testing, but some limited functionality might work, specifically small mosaics where there is emission of the same source(s) within each pointing.
-Imaging will use nterms=2 for most VLA data and nterms =2 for most ALMA data.
+Imaging will use nterms=2 for most VLA data and nterms=1 for most ALMA data.
 However, on a per-target basis, nterms=2 imaging will be used if S/N > 500, otherwise the full improvement possible from self-calibration may not be realized.
 Amplitude self-calibration will be attempted after phase-only self-calibration.
 If amplitude self-cal is not desired, set the variable 'do_amp_selfcal' to False in the auto_selfcal.py script.

 Brief instructions: